conceptsandbeyond/ATM-Project/Workshop/Lab 2 - Step Definition.md

 2. Open and review the file ATM02\Tests\StepDefinitions\ATMOperationsSteps.cs

+This is the continuation of the file that you reviewed in the previous step.

+As of now there is no function written to test yet.
+So in this file you will simulate the funciton behaviour.

+Review the file and add function logic and missing assert statements.

+After completing this file, you should be able to test the functions.

 Navigate to the ATM02 folder and run the tests now.
 Run the following commands.